ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

 #### Plotting a two-dimensional function

 One place that broadcasting is very useful is in displaying images based on two-dimensional functions.
-If we want to define a function z=f(x,y), broadcasting can be used to compute the function across the grid:
+If we want to define a function $z=f(x,y)$, broadcasting can be used to compute the function across the grid:

 ```{code-cell}
 # x and y have 50 steps from 0 to 5